Skip to main content

 What Science Says

-From a mineralogical perspective, Bloodstone is a variety of chalcedony (microcrystalline SiO2) with chlorite and iron oxide inclusions.
+Bloodstone is a variety of chalcedony (microcrystalline SiO2) with chlorite and iron oxide inclusions.

 • The red spots are hematite (Fe2O3), the same iron oxide mineral that gives rust and blood their characteristic color when iron is oxidized.

-• While the visual and chemical association with iron and blood is scientifically real, there is no evidence that wearing Bloodstone directly affects human blood chemistry or circulation.
+• While the visual and chemical association with iron and blood is real, there is no evidence that wearing Bloodstone directly affects human blood chemistry or circulation.

 Which Chakras Does Bloodstone Connect To?